ansh27ika/email-spam-ham-/README.md

 observation:
-it can detect and filter out spam and phishing emails with about 99.9 percent accuracy.
+it can detect and filter out spam and phishing emails with about 81 percent  percent accuracy.
 The implication of this is that one out of a thousand messages succeed in evading their email spam filter.